robtweed/EWD/README.md

 EWD is a Free Open Source Ajax Framework for GT.M

-Build 892
+Build 893

 Main changes:

+Websockets support: bug fixes
+Use with build 21 of ewdGateway.js

+#Previous Build Notes

+Build 892 included:

 - Cross-site scripting protection using output encoding
 - various ExtJS bug fixes
 - enhancements to the Node.js-based ewdGateway, including the ability to modify parameters via the ^zewd("ewdGateway") global

-#Previous Build Notes

 Build 885 includes a new, optional Realtime web capability that makes use of Node.js to provide the webserver and gateway to GT.M.
 See [https://github.com/robtweed/ewdGateway](https://github.com/robtweed/ewdGateway) for full details.